gucino/Temporal-Collaborative-Filtering-using-decay-function-to-track-dynamic-interest-of-user/README.txt

 #result
-As shown in "compare_btw_time_and_no_time.png", by taking into account the time information, this has significantly improve the performance of recommendation system in terms of mean absolute error.
+As shown in "compare_btw_time_and_no_time.png", by taking into account the time information, this has significantly improve the performance of recommendation system to predict the rating for unrated items in terms of mean absolute error.